FAQs + Policies

 What if my child gets hurt?

-Any time an instructor is required to administer first aid for a cut, bruise, or banged head, they will complete an injury report.
-In the event of an injury we will notify the parent.
+Any time an instructor is required to administer first aid (for an injury or incident of any size) they will complete an injury report.
+In the event of a serious injury we will notify the parent.

 How can I volunteer?